 Limited Liability Company (LLC)

 LLCs are popular because they allow greater flexibility in the management and financial operations of the company.
 If the company is member-managed, the owners run the daily operations.
 If the company decides to appoint a manager, the LLC can either appoint one of the members to be the manager or hire someone from the outside.
-LLCs can also choose their tax treatment and can be taxed as a corporation or as an S Corp, which allows members to have pass-through taxation but with the corporate benefit of a reduced self-employment tax burden.
-Learn more about the S Corporation election here.
+LLCs can also choose their tax treatment and can be taxed as a corporation or as an S Corporation, which allows members to have pass-through taxation but with the corporate benefit of a reduced self-employment tax burden.

 To stay in good standing as an LLC, the company must: